mahammadbaig/shopsys/docs/administration/grid-rendering-customization.md

 - `grid_no_data`
      - the block contains a message that is displayed when there are no data in the grid
      - the default (translatable) value is "No records found"
+- `grid_title_cell_id_<column_id>`
+    - handy when you need to override a column title in a grid defined in the framework without overriding the grid factory

 ## Example
 Let's say we have a grid of salesmen (in fact, such a grid is created in ["Create basic grid"](../cookbook/create-basic-grid.md) cookbook)